ludoo0d0a/open-in-buttons-for-finder-toolbar/README.md

 Or copy `*.workflow` files to `~/Library/Services`

 ## to create Finder toolbar
-Open workflow in Automator, then convert/save it as Application Inside sript can vary dependoing on app
+Open workflow in Automator, open apps/Open-in-[YOURAPP].app folder Update script to find executable and launch it. then convert/save it as Application

 To get a proper icon, open propeties panel of the new created app, and drag drop application with the chosen icon on the icon in the top left corner of the properties panel.